JakubParmenion/Automation/README.md

 o	Feel free to drop areas of functionality if they are a significant time drain, the aim is a prototype not a finished product

 ## Follow Up Questions
 1. How long did you spend on the code test?
-I have spend almost 4 hours.
+4 hours

 2. What went well?
-It works!
-I was able to be prepered for selenium version updates, diffrent frameworks and difrent drivers configurations.
-Managed to separate layer of step definitions from framework implementation.
+Test was performed successfully.
+I was able to be prepare selenium version updates, several frameworks and driver configurations.
+I’ve also managed to separate layer of step definitions from framework implementation.

 3. Was there anything that was attempted but was not possible to get working in the time so is not visible in the code?
-First thing would be proper reporting.
-After one hour of tries I have decided it would be better to fit into proposed time table then to find proper you to do it.

-Second would be dependency injection.
-I was quite unhappy to implemet interface using direct class implementation.
+Appropriate reporting appeared to be a moderate challenge.
+After several attempts, with deadline in mind, I’ve managed to find proper solution Second challenge would be dependency injection.
+I was not fully pleased with the implementation direct class.
-I have got used to Spring and ease that comes with it.

-Third would be extracting xPath data from page model class.
+Spring was used to combat these issues.
+Third challenge was extracting xPath data from page model class.

 4. What would you do to improve it / continue development?
-I would start with everything from point 3.
-I understand that more into project there would be changes.
-Soon after finishing all requirments time/value ratio of my work would become to low to spend any more time on it.
+I would suggest starting from point 3.
+From my understanding, there would be more changes further into the project.
+Soon after reaching all goals, time to value ratio of my work would become too low to proceed with the changes.

-As for continue development I would integrate it into automation server i.e. Jenkins.
-Create suit of unit tests to verify exiting logic and functional tests to verify selenium.
+With regards to further development, I would integrate it into automation server i.e. Jenkins.
+I would suggest creating suit of unit tests to verify exiting logic and functional tests to verify selenium.